Firth of Forth

-The Firth of Forth (Linne Foirthe) is a firth in Scotland, an inlet of the North Sea that separates Fife to its north and Lothian to its south.
+The Firth of Forth (Linn Giùdain or Linne Foirthe) is a bay in Scotland, an inlet of the North Sea that separates Fife to its north and Lothian to its south.
 Further inland, it becomes the estuary of the River Forth and several other rivers.

 Name

-Firth is a cognate of fjord, a Norse word meaning a narrow inlet.
+Firth is a Scots (and English) word used mostly in Scotland to denote various forms of coastal waters, including bays.
+It's a cognate of fjord, a Norse word meaning a narrow inlet.

 Forth stems from the name of the river.
 This is vo-rit-ia ('slow running') in Proto-Celtic, yielding Foirthe in Old Gaelic and Gweryd in Welsh.

 It was known as Bodotria in Roman times and was referred to as Βοδερία in Ptolemy's Geography.
 In the Norse sagas, it was known as the Myrkvifiörd.
 An early Welsh name is Merin Iodeo, or the 'sea of Iudeu'.

 Geography and geology

-Geologically, the Firth of Forth is a fjord, formed by the Forth Glacier in the last glacial period.
+Geologically, the Firth of Forth was formed as a fjord by the Forth Glacier in the last glacial period which scoured out the existing Forth Valley.
+Over time, most of it was transformed into a wide bay with gently sloping banks by natural processes.

 The drainage basin for the Firth of Forth covers a wide geographic area including places as far from the shore as Ben Lomond, Cumbernauld, Harthill, Penicuik and the edges of Gleneagles Golf Course.

 Many towns line the shores, as well as the petrochemical complexes at Grangemouth, commercial docks at Leith, former oil rig construction yards at Methil, the ship breaking facility at Inverkeithing and the former naval dockyard at Rosyth, along with numerous other industrial areas, including the Forth Bridgehead area, encompassing Rosyth, Inverkeithing and the southern edge of Dunfermline, Burntisland, Kirkcaldy, Bo'ness and Leven.